xarmar/Etch-A-Sketch/README.md

 # Etch-A-Sketch
-- A SketchPad where a user can "paint" by hovering the mouse over the Sketchpad.
+- A SketchPad where users can "paint" by hovering the mouse over the Sketchpad.
 - The DOM is updated as the user hovers the mouse over the SketchPad, changing the colors of the squares.

 # What I Learned